SlicerMorph/Tutorials/GPA_3/parser_and_sample_R_analysis.md

 ```

 ### Step 4.
-Read the OutputData.csv and pcScores.csv output by GPA module into a data matrix using the pointers stored in SM.log.
+Read the OutputData.csv and pcScores.csv output by SlicerMorph's GPA module into a data matrix using the file pointers stored in SM.log.
 ```
 SM.output <- read.csv(file = paste(SM.log$output.path,
                                 SM.log$OutputData,